Why You Shouldn't Miss the Louvre Museum

 How to Redeem your Tickets

-You will receive an email with your Louvre Museum voucher.
+You will receive an email with your Louvre Museum voucher shortly.
 No need to print.
-Display your mobile voucher at the redemption center located at a 2 minutes walk from the Louvre Museum.
+Display your mobile voucher at the redemption point.

 Tips For Exploring The Louvre

 - Trust us when we say that a map will save you a lot of time and trouble.
 Keep this Louvre floor plan handy as it's easy to get lost in Louvre's galleries.